kytos/kytos/docs/developer/hacking.rst

 Long version
 ------------

-Now the detailed/explained version.
+Now the detailed version.

 |pyenv_cbp|_ also recommends you to install some system tools to be able to
 build python versions (we have added git to that list):

 .. code-block:: bash

-  $ sudo apt-get install -y make \
+  $ apt install -y \
       make build-essential libssl-dev zlib1g-dev libbz2-dev libreadline-dev \
       libsqlite3-dev wget curl llvm libncurses5-dev libncursesw5-dev \
       xz-utils tk-dev git